benjchristensen/benjchristensen.github.com/_posts/2009-10-02-statistics-for-why-web-performance-matters.markdown

 Regarding "smaller scale" sites more typical than Google and Bing:

 <blockquote>The results of their analysis show how significant a reduction in page latency can be.
-In addition to reducing bounce rates, and increasing pages per visit & time on site, t**hey found a 16.07% increase in conversion rates and a 5.50% increase in average order value.** - [http://radar.oreilly.com/2009/10/watching-websites.html](http://radar.oreilly.com/2009/10/watching-websites.html)</blockquote>
+In addition to reducing bounce rates, and increasing pages per visit & time on site, <b>they found a 16.07% increase in conversion rates and a 5.50% increase in average order value.</b> - <a href="http://radar.oreilly.com/2009/10/watching-websites.html">http://radar.oreilly.com/2009/10/watching-websites.html</a></blockquote>